Engineering 8 min read

 --role="roles/resourcemanager.projectMover"

-# Grant permissions to the destination organization as well (cross-organization permission grant)
+# Grant permissions to the destination organization as well (cross-organization permission granting)

 gcloud config set account [email protected]